mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 - CONV: In the model in the picture, the first layer is a CONV layer.
 It is nothing new as CONV is just short form for convolution layer.

 - RELU: The RELU layer (short for rectifier layer) is basically a transformation of all negative outputs of the previous layer into 0.
 As negative numbers would also contribute to the output of the next layer, 0 has a significance in the sense that it will not affect the results of the next layer.
 Looking back at the high-level definition of how a convolution works, negative numbers should mean the absence of a feature.
 0 would fit that idea more concisely and that is the purpose of this layer.
+We will not change the values of the positive numbers as the magnitude of the positive number can help identify how closely the image represents a feature.
 The RELU layer will not transform the shape of it's input.
-If the input is of shape 30x30x32, the output would still be the same, except all the negatives are now 0s instead.
+If the input is of shape 30x30x32, the output would still be 30x30x32, except all the negatives are now 0s instead.

+- POOL: TBI

 <!-- - POOL: POOL is also called the pooling layer.
 The main purpose of the pooling layer is to reduce the size of the input for the following layers.  -->